Tamar Gendler: Career

-Gendler taught philosophy at Yale University (1996–97), Syracuse University (1997–2003) and Cornell University (2003–06), before returning to Yale in 2006 as a professor of philosophy and Chair of the Yale University Cognitive Science Program (2006–2010).
-On July 1, 2010, she became Chair of the Yale University Department of Philosophy, becoming the first woman to hold that position in the department's history and the first female graduate of Yale College to chair a Yale Department.
-She held the position until 2013, when she was appointed as Deputy Provost for Humanities and Initiatives.

-From July 2014 to December 2024, Gendler served as the inaugural Dean of the Faculty of Arts and Sciences at Yale.
+Gendler was a lecturer at Yale University from 1996 to 1997, and taught philosophy at Syracuse University from 1997 to 2003 and at Cornell University from 2003 to 2006 before rejoining Yale in 2006 as a professor of philosophy and cognitive science.

+In 2013, she was appointed the deputy provost for the humanities and initiatives.
+From July 2014 through December 2024, Gendler served as the dean of the Yale Faculty of Arts and Sciences.
+She was the inaugural holder of the deanship, and served two five-year terms.
+In her role she managed the budget of the faculty, recruited faculty, and worked to combine her duties in budgeting and academic affairs.
+Under her leadership, divisional deans were established within the arts and sciences and the division's faculty senate was established.
+She was a contender in the presidential search at Yale following the end of Peter Salovey's term in 2024, but was not selected.
+Gendler returned full-time to teaching and scholarship after her deanship; Steven Wilkinson succeeded her in the position in January 2025.
+As of 2026, Gendler is a faculty member in the departments of philosophy and psychology and in the cognitive studies program, with her research interests including the philosophy of psychology, epistemology, metaphysics, aesthetics, and moral psychology.

 She is the author of Thought Experiments: On the Powers and Limits of Imaginary Cases (Routledge, 2000) and Intuition, Imagination and Philosophical Methodology (Oxford, 2010), and editor or co-editor of The Elements of Philosophy (Oxford 2008), Perceptual Experience (Oxford, 2006), Conceivability and Possibility (Oxford 2002).
 She is also co-editor of the journal Oxford Studies in Epistemology and The Oxford Handbook of Philosophical Methodology.

 Awards and honors

+Gendler received a graduate fellowship from the Andrew W. Mellon Foundation in 1989 and a National Science Foundation graduate fellowship in 1991.
+The American Council of Learned Societies named her a Ryskamp Fellow for 2003 to 2004.
+For the 2009–2010 academic year, Gendler used funds from a Mellon Foundation fellowship to return to school and take courses at Yale in neuroscience, statistics, and psychology.

-Gendler has held Fellowships from the Andrew W. Mellon Foundation Fellowship Program in the Humanities, the National Science Foundation, the American Council of Learned Societies/Ryskamp Fellowship Program, the Collegium Budapest Institute for Advanced Studies, and the Mellon New Directions Program.
-In 2012, she was appointed as the Vincent J. Scully Professor of Philosophy at Yale.
-In 2013, she was awarded the Yale College-Sidonie Miskimin Clauss '75 Prize for Excellence in Teaching in the Humanities.
+In 2012, she was named Vincent J. Scully Professor of Philosophy, a chair endowed in the name of Vincent J. Scully.
+In 2013, she was awarded the Yale College-Sidonie Miskimin Clauss '75 Prize for Excellence in Teaching in the Humanities, the "highest Humanities teaching prize at Yale University".

 Her philosophical articles have appeared in journals such as the Journal of Philosophy, Mind, Philosophical Perspectives, Mind & Language, Midwest Studies in Philosophy, Philosophical Studies, and The Philosophical Quarterly.
 Her 2008 essay "Alief and Belief" was selected by the Philosopher's Annual as one of the 10 best articles published in philosophy in 2008.

 Personal life

-Gendler is married to Zoltan Gendler Szabo, a philosopher and linguist who is also a professor at Yale University.
-They have two children.
+Gendler is married to Zoltan Gendler Szabo, a philosopher and linguist who is also a professor at Yale.